-- 1. Upon direction of the General Manager, MPWMD shall notify all Water Distribution System Operators affected by Stage 4 Water Rationing shall notify Water Users of the system that reductions in water use are necessary and that stricter water rationing may be is imminent.
+- 1. Upon direction of the General Manager, MPWMD shall notify all non-California American Water Water Distribution System Operators affected by Stage 4 Water Rationing shall notify Water Users of the system that reductions in water use are necessary and that stricter water rationing may be is imminent.
 Water Distribution System Operators shall ensure that notices provided or required by the District shall be distributed to their system Water Users.
 A copy of each notice shall be filed with the District as well as a current mailing list for all Water Users in that system.
-The District shall preserve the confidentiality of any mailing list provided pursuant to this Regulation. - As appropriate, California American Water shall notify its Water Users that Excessive Use Rates will be imposed upon the effective date of Stage 4 Water Rationing. - 2.
+The District shall preserve the confidentiality of any mailing list provided pursuant to this Regulation. - 2.
+As appropriate, California American Water shall notify its Water Users that Excessive Use Rates will be imposed upon the effective date of Stage 4 Water Rationing. - 2.
 The District shall notify contact all Water Users of private Wells (Single-Parcel Connection Systems) not supplying water to a distribution system within the MPWRS.
-Notice Contact shall be via first class mail and shall explain the restrictions placed on the use of private Wells during requirements for Stage 4 Water Rationing and shall provide and/or request additional information from the private Well Owner as deemed necessary for the efficient operation of the rationing program.
+Notice Contact shall be via first class mail and shall explain the restrictions placed on the use of private Wells during requirements for Stage 4 Water Rationing and shall provide and/or request additional information from the private Well Owner as deemed necessary for the efficient operation of the rationing program. - 3.
+CAW shall provide notice to its customers that water rationing is imminent.
+CAW shall further provide its customers with a survey form to indicate any change in the number of residents or the type of Non-Residential use.
+Surveys shall be returned to CAW within 30 days.